 When to Trek?
 Choosing the right time of year is the first critical decision when planning your Himalayan adventure.
 So your very first question is, ‘What Will The Weather Be Like?’

-The monsoon season is not a very popular time for general trekking as the valleys that approach the mountains suffer from sporadic and sometimes intense rainfall, leeches along the trail, transport delays and limited views.
+The monsoon season is not a very popular time for general trekking.
+Intense rainfall, leeches along the trail, transport delays and limited views beset all lower routes in Nepal and Bhutan.
 However, in Ladakh and the Annapurna and Dhaulagiri massifs block the northerly push of the monsoon clouds and create a partial ‘rain-shadow’ along the border with Tibet.
-Accordingly, Naar, Phu, Mustang and Dolpo only receive brief showers each day during the rainy season which transforms their arid landscapes into fields of wildflowers and the locals get busy planting crops.
+Accordingly, Naar, Phu, Mustang and Dolpo only receive brief showers each day during the rainy season, which transforms their arid landscapes into fields of wildflowers and the locals get busy planting crops.

-After the monsoon has finished, stable dry conditions predominate throughout the Himalaya for two or three weeks until a storm front of unpredictable intensity affects some areas, usually in the third or fourth week of October.
+After the monsoon has finished, stable dry conditions predominate throughout the Himalaya for two or three weeks.
+But expect a storm front of unpredictable intensity, usually in the third or fourth week of October.